This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 One of the most popular pieces at Hakone Open Air Museum is the Symphonic Sculpture by Gabriel Loire.

 Symphonic Sculpture is a tower enclosed by colorful stained glass.
-Furthermore, inside the stain-glass tower is an 18-meter tall circular staircase that you can ascend all the way up to the viewing platform.
+Furthermore, inside the stain-glass tower is an 18-meter tall circular staircase that you can ascend to the viewing platform.
 Needless to say, the views of the park and the surrounding mountains are spectacular.

 The stained glass created by Loire is called “slab glass“.
 It is much thicker and stronger than the stained glass technique of the Middle Ages.